-- The rugged beauty of the Wild Coast, including Hole-inthe-Wall. - Port Elizabeth, the sunshine capital of the Eastern Cape, with its friendly people and excellent beaches. - The Red Location Museum of the People's Struggle in New Brighton, Port Elizabeth - winner of several international awards. - The Tsitsikamma National Park, and forests and rivers in the area. - East London, South Africa's only river port, originally established as a supply port to serve the British military headquarters at King William's Town. - The village of Qunu, where former President Mandela grew up and which now features the Nelson Mandela Museum. - The world's highest bungee jump (216 m) at the Bloukrans Bridge over the Storms River. - Varied game reserves, including the Addo Elephant, Mountain Zebra and Mkambati parks.
+- The rugged beauty of the Wild Coast, including Hole-inthe-Wall. - Port Elizabeth, the sunshine capital of the Eastern Cape, with its friendly people and excellent beaches. - The Red Location Museum of the People's Struggle in New Brighton, Port Elizabeth - winner of several international awards

+South Africa is home to the world's: